Withy pot making

-- Within the families no one wants to learn this craft which means it is dying.
+- Within the families few people are learning or passing on the skills.
 Those who come to make a pot often say how hard it is on the hands and although they enjoyed the experience they had no intention in carrying it forward.

 - The profit margin is small as pots use a lot of willow, which is expensive unless homegrown, and people are not willing to pay enough to cover the work of a heavy duty pot.

-The only support as such comes from local events close to the coast where makers are invited to show off their craft, e.g. Salcombe Crabfest, Clovelly Lobster Days, Hope Cove Weekend, Brixham Crabfest, etc.
+Support mainly comes from local events close to the coast where makers are invited to show off their craft, e.g. Salcombe Crabfest, Clovelly Lobster Days, Hope Cove Weekend, Brixham Crabfest, Plymouth and Sidmouth Sea Festival etc.